 Although some women with hirsutism have increased amounts of male hormones or androgens (e.g. testosterone), most have normal levels.
 The problem in these women is that the hairs are more sensitive than normal to small amounts of hormone.
 The hairs grow more quickly and thicker in response to it.
 The increased hair growth is usually first noted in late teenage years and tends to gradually get more severe as the woman gets older.

-Blood tests may be arranged to evaluate male hormone levels, which could be due to a tumour or overactivity of the pituitary gland, the adrenal gland or the ovary.
+Blood tests may be arranged in women with hirsutism to evaluate male hormone levels, which could be due to a tumour or overactivity of the pituitary gland, the adrenal gland or the ovary.
 Other causes of excessive hair and associated medical problems may also need to be evaluated.
 The tests may include one or more of the following:

 - Total and free testosterone